 Having property that provides a home for T & E species is something of which to be proud.
 Typically, protecting these species will not prevent you from actively managing your forestland.
 The key is to determine what T&E species are present before you start a project.

-Some content from Virginia Tech.
+Some additional content from Virginia Tech and other agencies.

-forestupdate.frec.vt.edu/resources/endangered/index.html
+www.forestupdate.frec.vt.edu/resources/endangered. html